Advising, Registration, and Forms

 - Indicate the number of hours the student will work per week

-- Applicants should bring all CPT related forms and documents to their home department to request approval and obtain signatures from the chair.
+- Applicants should bring all CPT related forms and documents to their home departments Graduate Programs Coordinator to request approval and they will obtain signatures from the chair.

 Students Completing CPT:

-- Upon completion of CPT, students must provide a written report to the chair of their home department describing how the knowledge gained from their coursework has been implemented during their work experience.
+- At the end of each semester when ENGR 500 or ENGR 501 is enrolled, students must provide a written report to the chair of their home department describing how the knowledge gained from their coursework has been implemented during their work experience.
 This report will be used to assign a pass/fail grade for the CPT course.

-- Students must re-apply for CPT every semester (see procedure above), but no additional registration for ENGR 500 will be required
+- Students must re-apply for CPT every semester (see procedure above).

 All students interested in applying for OPT:

-- Must be registered full-time and have completed at least one academic year in a degree seeking program.
+1. Must be registered full-time and have completed at least one academic year in a degree-seeking program.

-- Full- or part-time after completion of coursework (excluding thesis or the equivalent)
+- Post-Completion OPT after completion of coursework (excluding thesis or the equivalent)

-- Must complete the OPT application documents located on the OIA website.
+4. Must complete the OPT application documents located on the OIA website: